Network Fundamentals Using GNS3

-This course will enable students to install and configure a basic GNS3 network lab that could later be used for other networking courses such as ICND1 and ICND2.
-GNS3 is an open source, free software option for graphical network simulations that support a variety of vendor devices.
-We will walk through installing, configuring and setting up a basic network in GNS3.
+This GNS3 course will walk through installing, configuring and setting up a basic network in GNS3.
 We will look at the limitations of it and discuss a few other options for setting up labs for your ICND1 and ICND2 Cisco Exams.

 What is GSN3?

-What Does the Graphical Network Simulator 3 Training Course Entail?
+What Does the Graphical Network Simulator 3 Course Entail?

 This GNS3 training class is perfect for anyone who is working in the IT networking field.
 It's also ideal for professionals who are planning to take various certification exams like Cisco Certified Network Associate (CCNA), Cisco Certified Network Professional (CCNP), Cisco Certified Internetwork Expert (CCIE), and others.